shoichikaji/App-Path-Maker/README.md

 - template\_dir

-    By default, App::Path::Maker searches for template files in `__DATA__` section.
+    By default, Path::Maker searches for template files in `__DATA__` section.
     If `template_dir` is provided, it also searches for template files in `template_dir`.
 See `eg/module-scaffold.pl` for example.